 Even if you don’t want to get a new appliance, you’ll find useful information in this article.
 Before I wrap up, I’ll make sure to share a few tips on silencing and muffling microwave noises.
 And you’ll certainly be able to use all this information later on when you decide you’ve had enough of your oven’s shenanigans.
 For now, though, it may be helpful to learn where the different sounds could be coming from.

-Now that I’ve aired my grievances on the subject of microwave noise, let’s see a few examples of some quieter units.
+Now, let’s see a few examples of some quieter units.
 Pay close attention!
 After the reviews, we’ll recap by discussing the features these quiet microwaves have in common.

 1. Comfee’ em720cpl-Pmb Countertop Microwave Oven